 About Sam Stockwell

-As a led junior and junior alone, Sam’s practice covers all areas of criminal law including fraud, serious and violent crime, public order offences, dishonesty offence, drug offences and motoring offences.
-Sam has particular experience in white-collar crime, notably bribery & corruption.
-Sam has also been instructed in areas of quasi-crime including court martial, sports law, regulatory law, immigration and proceedings under the Proceeds of Crime Act.
+As a lead junior and junior alone, Sam’s practice encompasses all areas of criminal law, including those of fraud, serious and violent crime, drugs, dishonesty and, unusually for someone of his call, serious and historic sexual offences.
+Sam has particular experience in white-collar crime, notably bribery & corruption, and is listed as preferred counsel by the Financial Conduct Authority.
+He is also instructed in areas of quasi-crime including sports law, court martial, regulatory law, immigration and proceedings under the Proceeds of Crime Act.

-Sam was seconded to the Serious Fraud office in 2017.
+Sam was seconded to the Serious Fraud office in 2017 and is on the FCA’s preferred counsel list.
 By reason of his experience in multi-jurisdictional investigations, Sam has an excellent grasp of bribery & corruption law, both pre and post UK Bribery Act and the US Foreign Corrupt Practices Act.
 As such, he is comfortable with complex financial and factual matters and can advise both companies and individuals across a range of financial regulatory work, from assisting in the drafting and implementation of financial crime policy and compliance programmes to representation in enforcement proceedings brought by regulators and prosecutors.

 Before embarking on a career at the Bar, Sam worked in both investment and relationship management at the UK’s oldest, family run, private bank; C. Hoare & Co.

 Sam draws on his varied experience and applies this to a measured approach both inside and outside of court.
 A lay client has commented how they were, “…extremely impressed with [Sam’s] advocacy and skill in cross-examination”.
 Sam has a conscientious approach to lay and professional clients alike and prides himself in his affable manner.

 Sam is Direct Access qualified and accepts instructions directly from the public and business alike.